 Photos of Cobh, Ireland

 Last week we wrote an informative post about the perfect Ireland road trip for families.
-One of the highlights from our road trip was visiting Cobh, a harbour town located on the south coast of Ireland in County Cork, about 30 minutes drive from the infamous Blarney Castle.
+One of the highlights from our road trip was visiting Cobh, a harbour town located on the south coast in County Cork, about 30 minutes from Blarney Castle.

 Cobh is home to Ireland’s only dedicated cruise terminal, so it’s become quite the tourist town in recent years.
-Once known as Queenstown, Cobh is widely known as the final port of call for the RMS Titanic when it set out on its maiden voyage across the Atlantic.
-It’s also the departure point for over 2.5 million Irish people who emigrated to North America between 1848 and 1950.
+Once known as Queenstown, Cobh is widely known as the final port of call for the RMS Titanic before it set out on its maiden voyage.
+It’s also the departure point for 2.5 million Irish people who emigrated to North America between 1848 and 1950.

-Here are a few photos from our brief visit.
+Here are a few photos from our visit to Cobh

 Above – the iconic ‘Deck of Cards’ row of colourful homes.